-An important point to remember is that your host family is your primary source for assistance.
-They will know what is "right" in your community and school in clarifying many issues.
+Your host family is your primary assistance on problems.
+They will know what is "the right" way of doing things in your community and in school.
+They would clarify your doubt for many issues.
 Do not hesitate to ask for help from them.
 Moreover, it is more culturally appropriate to ask for permission which shows your respect to them rather than informing your host family about your plans.